Nextdoor/ndserviceregistry/README.rst

 ndServiceRegistry
 =================

-**DISCLAIMER: This module is not yet ready for use.
-Its under heavy development right now and is changing daily.**

 *`ndServiceRegistry`* is a Python module that provides a simple way to leverage *`Apache Zookeeper`* as a dynamic configuration and service registry.